markstringer-dti/markstringer-dti.github.io/dti.md

 He explains that putting people on a stage in front of an audience makes them scared.
 Scared people try to make themselves safe, even if what they're doing is making the group as a whole less safe.
 Even if what they do bores the audience.

 Part of the skill of being a good improviser is knowing how to avoid this need to stay safe.
 Instead, good improvisers have the courage to move the story forward.
-When they hear the suggestion, good improvisers accept there's a pirate ship.
+When they hear the suggestion, good improvisers accept that there's a pirate ship.
 They make the story interesting and move it forward by dealing with what that means.

 What's fascinating is that all novice improvisers seem to know that mopping the decks is the "right" thing to do.
 There isn't a long discussion.
 It happens in less than a second.
-This is in spite of the fact that, from the point of view of the audience, it's exactly the wrong thing to do.
+Even though, from the point of view of the audience, it's exactly the wrong thing to do.
 What this shows is how good we are at shying away from things that might be dangerous.
 Especially, we tend to avoid anything that will make us change our behaviour or our thinking.

 Johnstone has one suggestion to help the improvisers avoid this "agreed activity".
 This is to have a director who is watching the improvisers and can speak out and direct them during the show.
 The director spots which suggestions will move the story forward.
-She also sees which suggestions are invitations to "agreed activity" and tell the actors to avoid them.
+She also sees which suggestions are invitations to "agreed activity" and tells the actors to avoid them.

 Let's say a director is watching a scene where there'd been a suggestion of washing the decks.
 She might allow the crew ten seconds of deck washing without advancing the action.
 But then she might shout "The deck's clean!
-The pirate ship is getting nearer and nearer!
+The pirate ship is getting nearer!
 Deal with the Pirate ship!"

 Often improv classes take the form of a set of games.
 The purpose of the games isn't only to have fun (although of course that's important).
 Good improv games are also drills, exercises to improve one aspect of the improviser's abilities.